matthewshotton85/movieark/README.md

 Design features include:

 - Ability for users to find local cinemas in their area using the CineList API.
-- Abiltiy for users to view the latest cinema releases and ratings using TMDb API.
+- Ability for users to view the latest cinema releases and ratings using TMDb API.
 - Use of Google Maps to plot nearby cinema locations visually.

 ![Movie Ark Home](http://mattshotton.com/external/moviearksm.png)